syncfusion-content/blazor-docs/blazor/pivot-table/performance-best-practices.md

 ### Refer individual NuGet, Script and CSS

-To enhance the performance of the [Syncfusion&reg; Blazor Pivot Table](https://www.syncfusion.com/blazor-components) component during the initial render and specific UI interactions, it's recommended to utilize the individual NuGet package (Syncfusion.Blazor.PivotTable) along with the respective script and CSS files dedicated to this component.
+To enhance the performance of the [Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor Pivot Table](https://www.syncfusion.com/blazor-components) component during the initial render and specific UI interactions, it's recommended to utilize the individual NuGet package (Syncfusion.Blazor.PivotTable) along with the respective script and CSS files dedicated to this component.

 In the bundled package (Syncfusion.Blazor), all components are included, resulting in a larger package size.
-With the inclusion of script and CSS files, the overall file size increases as they encompass the necessary resources for all Syncfusion&reg; Blazor components.
+With the inclusion of script and CSS files, the overall file size increases as they encompass the necessary resources for all Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor components.
 Larger package, script, and CSS file sizes may lead to delays or performance issues during component rendering in certain scenarios compared to using individual packages, scripts, and CSS files.

 Individual NuGet packages contain all required dependencies and resources for each component, including their script and CSS references.
 Therefore, it's preferable to reference the individual package.